Skip to main content

 "publisher": "DENSO CREATE INC.",

-"license": "Subject to the Next Design License Agreement.
+"license": "Subject to the Next Design End User License Agreement.
 Copyright (C) 2019 DENSO CREATE INC. All rights reserved.",

-"main": "ValidationSample.dll", //Specify the build result DLL file name as the entry point.
+"main": "ValidationSample.dll", //Specifies the DLL file name of the build result as the entry point.

-"lifecycle": "project", //Specify the project lifecycle as the lifecycle.
+"lifecycle": "project", //Specifies the project lifecycle as the lifecycle.

-"baseprofile": "Automotive system software development", //Specify the profile name as a condition for the target project.
+"baseprofile": "In-vehicle system software development", //Specifies the profile name as the condition for the target project.

 "extensionPoints": {